-- 'Are you ever afraid at home or in your relationship?' - 'You've mentioned that you're scared of your partner.
+- 'You've mentioned that you're scared of your partner.
 Would you like to tell me more about that?' - 'You've mentioned a few things to me about your son that sounded concerning, for example, he won't let you go on walks or pick up your own prescriptions.
 Would you like to talk about that?' - 'I heard your partner shouting in the background, are you feeling safe at the moment?'